MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/bing-grounding.md

     :::image type="content" source="../../media/tools/bing/key-endpoint-resource-azure-portal.png" alt-text="A screenshot of the key and endpoint screen for the Bing resource in the Azure portal." lightbox="../../media/tools/bing/key-endpoint-resource-azure-portal.png":::

-1. Go to [Azure AI Foundry Portal](https://ai.azure.com/) and select the AI Project (make sure it's in the same resource group of your Grounding with Bing Search resource).
+1. Go to the [Azure AI Foundry portal](https://ai.azure.com/) and select the AI Project (make sure it's in the same resource group of your Grounding with Bing Search resource).
 Click **connected resources**.

     :::image type="content" source="../../media/tools/bing/project-settings-button.png" alt-text="A screenshot of the settings button for an AI project." lightbox="../../media/tools/bing/project-settings-button.png":::